 - Most of the energy used to manufacture paper in North America comes from carbon-neutral biomass and other renewable sources.

-- The U.S. pulp and paper industry emitted 35.7 Mt of GHG emissions in 2018, which was only 1.2% of total direct U.S. emissions.
+- The U.S. pulp and paper industry emitted 35.7 Mt of GHG emissions in 2018, which was only 1.2% of total direct U.S. industrial emissions.

 - More than 90% of the water used to manufacture paper in North America is cleaned and returned to the source.
 Most of the remainder evaporates or remains in paper products.